 You can check out the new 200 and 300hr Online and Hybrid programs on the SOYA website here!

 Rebecca Stone is an E-RYT500 and the SOYA Lead Faculty member in Alberta.
-She is leading 200hr and 300hr Yoga Teacher Training Immersions and Weekends in-person near Calgary, Alberta as well as Online and Hybrid training programs, including the next Alberta Hybrid beginning in February.
+She is leading 200hr and 300hr Yoga Teacher Training Immersions and Weekends in-person near Calgary, and Edmonton Alberta as well as Online and Hybrid training programs.
 Born and raised in Alberta, Becky has a private and community practice in Strathmore sharing accessible and adaptable hatha yoga classes for children and adults living with chronic pain, illness and special needs.